nicosanc/fullstackopen/README.md

 ## Hello!
-## All exercises are on this private repository, separated by Directory
+## I made this Public so that it is easier to work with!